 To study which mechanisms induce persistence of immunological memory.

-We asked to which extend TCR specificity determines clonal competition for survival and/or lymphopenia driven proliferation (LDP).
+2- TCR specificity and clonal competition.
+We asked to which extend TCR specificity determines clonal competition for proliferation and/or survival during lymphopenia driven proliferation (LDP).
 We found that resident monoclonal T cells in TCR Tg Rag-/- mice, or monoclonal LDP derived TCR Tg T cells in Rag-/- hosts, inhibit the survival and/or the proliferation of T cells presenting the same TCR, but not of TCR Tg T cells bearing a different specificity.
 Using different transfer approaches we extended this notion to polyclonal T cells.
 Our findings show that T TCR-specificity determines peripheral T cell fate and indicate that specific sp-MHC complexes are limiting resources shared between developing, surviving and proliferating T cells.

-Bystander CD4+ T cell help to CD8+ T cells during lymphopenia driven proliferation (LDP) (B. Zaragoza & A. Freitas) Since a fully functioning immune system requires a variety of lymphocyte sub-sets, lymphpocyte homeostasis should control both absolute numbers and relative sizes of each sub-population; otherwise, deregulation and disease may occur.
+3- Bystander CD4+ T cell help to CD8+ T cells during lymphopenia driven proliferation (LDP).
+Since a fully functioning immune system requires a variety of lymphocyte sub-sets, lymphpocyte homeostasis should control both absolute numbers and relative sizes of each sub-population; otherwise, deregulation and disease may occur.
 We studied CD8:CD4 T cell interactions during LDP.
 We found that the co-transfer of CD8+ T cells sub-sets with naïve CD4+ cells results in the 10-fold increase of the number of CD8+ T cells recovered irrespectively of the CD8 T cell sub-set transferred.
 This “bystander helper” effect results in the preferential accumulation of cells with a TEM phenotype.
 The mechanisms that mediate the CD4 bystander helper effect are currently under investigation.